idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ##   3/2/10     0   0   0   0  0  0  0
 ```

-Note that for a number of lines, they were only measured on a single day (r, 820, 774, 427, 375,358, 313).
+Note that for a number of lines, they were only measured on a single day only (r, 820, 774, 427, 375,358, 313).
 Even for other lines often the bulk of measurements are on one day, with only a few on any other day.
 Given the structure of the blocking, this may lead to confounding of date and line effects.
-While fitting an appropriate model may help a bit, confounding between these sources of variation will still be present.
+While fitting an appropriate model may help a bit, confounding between these sources of variation will still be present, and may have considerable influence on the estimates.

 ### Some simple plots to look at the variation
 We can look at variation among lines (not accounting for variation due to date).

 ```r